CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 - Nodes are where the application services run; report back to the masters; watch for changes.
 - Masters and Nodes can be bare metal servers or VMs (in Openstack of course)

+---?image=2018/hassle-free-kubernetes-on-openstack/img/k8s_architecture.png&size=70%

+## Kubernetes High Level Architecture

+Note:

+- containerized applications : for example docker
+- Masters & Nodes (Minions)
+- Masters decide on which node to schedule application services on; monitor the cluster; implement changes; respond to events
+- Nodes are where the application services run; report back to the masters; watch for changes.
+- Masters and Nodes can be bare metal servers or VMs (in Openstack of course)

 ---

 ## Kubernetes principles